-The MQL air handler can ship as separate modules, fully assembled, or in separately assembled sections depending on the unit size and application.
-The equipment must be rigged as it was shipped from the factory.
-Do not remove shipping skid or protective cover until equipment is ready for final placement, as damage to equipment can result.
-Do not remove protective caps from piping connections until ready to connect piping.
+The MQL air handler can ship as separate modules, fully assembled or in assembled sections depending on the unit size and application, The equipment must be rigged as it was shipped from the factory.
+Do not rig equipment until after field assembly.
+Do not remove shipping skid or protective cover until equipment is ready for final placement, damage to bottom of equipment can result.
+Do not remove protective caps from piping connections until ready to connect piping